jee00609/AWS_Foundational/개념 모음/Amazon CloudFront.md

 ### NO.228
 Which AWS service securely delivers data, videos , applications, and APIS to users globally with low latency and high transfer speeds?

+### NO.246
+A company is planning to launch an ecommerce site in a single AWS Region to a worldwide user base Which AWS services will allow the company to reach users and provide low latency and high transfer speeds?
+(Select TWO)

+-> **AWS Global Accelerator** & **Amazon CloudFront**